tnicolaysen-aqua/tethys/docs/tutorials/key_concepts/advanced.rst

 6. File Upload
 ==============

-CSV File Upload
-Create new page for uploading the hydrograph.
+In this step we will be creating a method to upload CSV files that contain data for the dam hydrographs.

 a.
-New Model function
+Create a new model function at the end of the ``model.py`` file.

     .. code-block:: python